Olivier-Boudeville/Ceylan-Myriad/doc/Ceylan-Myriad-Layer-spatial-support-english.rst

 							   m21=A21, m22=A22 }

 Finally, **quaternions** are also supported (see ``quaternion.erl``).
 They can be defined from 4 numbers, or as a 3D rotation.
-They are stored as quadruplets of floats, and can be added, multiplied, negated, scaled, normalised, conjugates, inversed, etc., and may be represented either as
+They are stored as quadruplets of floats, and can be added, multiplied, negated, scaled, normalised, conjugated, inversed, etc., and may be represented either as

 .. math::
  Q = \begin{vmatrix}